bast/talk-practical-software-licensing/slides.md

 .right-column50[
 <img src="img/cake-2.svg" alt="cake emoji" style="width: 100px;"/>

-## Famous restaurant finds your cake recipe on GitHub
+## Famous restaurant ...

+- Finds your cake recipe on GitHub
 - The chef suggests improvements (.emph[derivative work]).
 - They wish to put it on their menu (.emph[distribution]).
 ]